 - You need to consider the purpose and the character of the use, is it commercial or nonprofit?

-- Are you using a large portion of the hole of the copyrighted work?
+- Are you using a large portion of the whole of the copyrighted work?

 - And are you affecting the potential market or value of the copyrighted work?